hasibzunair/whats-image-classifcation-really/README.md

 This workflow of this session is as follows:

 1. An abstract explanation of What/Why/When is Deep learning.
-2. Formulating our vision problem
+2. Formulating our vision problem assuming we are a computer vision startup!
 3. Finding, labelling and cleaning data
 4. Picking framework and computer infrastructure
 5. Troubleshooting training and ensuring reproducibility